The Maze Runner (film): Critical response

-Review aggregator Rotten Tomatoes assigns the film a score of 65% based on 170 reviews, with an average rating of 5.9/10.
+Review aggregator Rotten Tomatoes assigns the film a score of 66% based on 173 reviews, with an average rating of 5.9/10.
 The site's consensus states: "With strong acting, a solid premise, and a refreshingly dark approach to its dystopian setting, The Maze Runner stands out from the crowded field of YA sci-fi adventures".
 Metacritic gives the film a score of 57 out of 100, based on 34 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade of A− on an A+ to F scale.
 According to Tim Ryan of The Wall Street Journal, critics considered the film better than most young adult book-to-film adaptations due to its "strong performances and a creepy, mysterious atmosphere".

-Rafer Guzman of Newsday gave the film a three out of four and described it as "solid, well crafted and entertaining".
+Rafer Guzmán of Newsday gave the film a three out of four and described it as "solid, well crafted and entertaining".
 Christy Lemire of RogerEbert.com said she found the film intriguing, writing that "it tells us a story we think we've heard countless times before but with a refreshingly different tone and degree of detail".
 The Seattle Times's Soren Anderson said the film was "vastly superior to the book that inspired it" and gave it a score of 3/4.
 Tony Hicks of the San Jose Mercury News was "hooked by the combination of fine acting, intriguing premise and riveting scenery".
-Matthew Toomey of ABC Radio Brisbane gave the film a grade of A−, giving praise to its intriguing premise saying that "it held [his] attention for its full two hour running time".
+Matthew Toomey of ABC Radio Brisbane gave the film a grade of A−, giving praise to its intriguing premise saying that "it held [his] attention for its full two-hour running time".
 Justin Lowe of The Hollywood Reporter said it was "consistently engaging", and Ella Taylor of Variety wrote "as world-creation YA pictures go, The Maze Runner feels refreshingly low-tech and properly story-driven".